Search and Surveillance Act 2012

 You could also call this:

-If you are the boss of a law enforcement agency, other than the Police, you must include some information in your annual report.
-This report is prepared for the purposes of section 43 of the Public Finance Act 1989.
-You need to say how many times your staff used their powers to enter or search a place without a warrant.
+If you are the boss of a law enforcement agency, you must include some information in your annual report.
+This report is prepared for Parliament under section 43 of the Public Finance Act 1989.
+You need to report on how many times your agency used search and surveillance powers without a warrant.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.